7 Horns 7 Eyes: "Huntour", Convalescence EP, and Throes of Absolution

 In 2009, the band was selected for Demon Hunter's first annual "Huntour" along with the resurrected Living Sacrifice, The Famine, Focused, and Advent.
 After the "Huntour" the band began to record their first album and released the first single of the album, "The Vindicator".
 After recording the whole album, Kyle Wood left to get married.
 Aaron Smith then contacted his friend JJ "Shiv" Polachek of Monotheist, to be the new vocalist and re-record vocals.
 In 2011, the band released Convalescence EP and in 2012, their debut album, Throes of Absolution was released.
 After the release, Sean Alf left the band, and was replaced by Zack Uidl.

 New album

-The band announced that instead of the original plan of releasing three concept albums, they would make it one album, to be released in late 2017 or early 2018, recording the "traditional followup" to their debut album, Throes of Absolution, except that the lyrical focus will be on philosophy and their emotions and that they were no longer a Christian band.
+The band announced that instead of the original plan of releasing three concept albums, they would make it one album, to be released in late 2017 or early 2018, recording the "traditional followup" to their debut album, Throes of Absolution, except that the lyrical focus would be on philosophy and their emotions and that they were no longer a Christian band.